Kiritsu/OsuSharp/README.md

 ## Installation

-You can install the stable version of the wrapper with NuGet (only supports API v1):
+You can install the stable version of the wrapper with NuGet (only supports API v1 for packages prior to 6.0.0):

 ```
 PM> Install-Package OsuSharp